Unloved and Heritage Buildings at Risk

 Listed grade II.

-This building was never actually placed on our list so is, strictly speaking, not a removal.
+This building was never actually placed on our list so is, strictly speaking, not a removal from it.
 Currently the subject of a fund raising bid by Chesterfield Studios for an arts centre.
 After it was closed as a place of worship during the first quarter of 2024 it was subjected to work making it watertight.
 A funding bid has also been launched for conversion into an arts centre.
 All this occurred during the time our revised list – published here – was launched.
 Find out more about the fund raising bid here (opens an external website).
 There is a Civic Society blue plaque on the building.

 Listed grade II.